-- C13.9.1 Students admitted onto an Honours degree (top-up) should already have 120 credit points at HE Level 4 and 120 credit points at HE Level 5. - C13.9.2 The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 6 by attaining or exceeding the following requirements: - Achieved a minimum of 40% or more in modules equivalent to 60 credit points at Level 6 - Achieved a minimum of 30% in each assessment component of each module

-Achieved an overall average of 40% or more across all modules studied at this level.
-Have submitted work for all components of assessment.
+- C13.9.1 Students admitted onto an Honours degree (top-up) should already have 120 credit points at HE Level 4 and 120 credit points at HE Level 5. - C13.9.2 The institution awards these credit points where a student has achieved the following profile: - Achieved a minimum of 40% or more in modules equivalent to - 60 credit points at Level 6.
+Achieved a minimum of 30% in each assessment component of each module contributing to the 60 credits. - Achieved an overall average of 40% or more across all modules passed at this level.

-C13.10 Master degree
+C13.10 Master Degree

-- C13.10.1 The Master degree is awarded for the attainment of a minimum of 180 credit points at HE Level 7.
-The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 180 credit points at Level 7 - Achieved a minimum of 40% in each assessment component of each module - Achieved an overall average of 50% or more across all modules studied at this level.
-Have submitted work for all components of assessment.
+- C13.10.1 The Master degree is awarded for the attainment off 180 credit points at HE Level 7.
+The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 180 credit points at Level 7. - Achieved a minimum of 40% in each assessment component of each module. - Achieved an overall average of 50% or more across all modules studied at this level.

-C13.11 Post-graduate diploma
+C13.11 Post-graduate Diploma

 - C13.11.1 The Post-graduate diploma is awarded for the attainment of a minimum of 120 credit points at HE Level 7.
-The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 120 credit points at Level 7 - Achieved a minimum of 40% in each assessment component of each module - Achieved an overall average of 50% or more across all modules studied at this level.
-Have submitted work for all components of assessment.
+The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 120 credit points at Level 7. - Achieved a minimum of 40% in each assessment component of each passed module that contribute to the 120 credit. - Achieved an overall average of 50% or more across all modules passed at this level.

-C13.12 Post-graduate certificate
+C13.12 Post-graduate Certificate

 - C13.12.1 The Post-graduate certificate is awarded for the attainment of a minimum of 60 credit points at HE Level 7.
-The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 60 credit points at Level 7

-- Achieved a minimum of 40% in each assessment component of each module - Achieved an overall average of 50% or more across all modules studied at this level.
-Have submitted work for all components of assessment.
+The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 60 credit points at Level 7. - Achieved a minimum of 40% in each assessment component of each module that contribute to the 60 credits.. - Achieved an overall average of 50% or more across all modules passed at this level.

-C13.13 Post-graduate certificate of education
+C13.13 Post-graduate Certificate of Education

-- C13.13.1 The Post-graduate certificate of education is awarded for the attainment of a minimum of 60 credit points at HE Level 7 and 60 credit points at HE Level 6. - C13.13.2 The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 6 by attaining or exceeding the following requirements: - Achieved a minimum of 40% or more in modules equivalent to 60 credit points at Level 6; - Achieved a minimum of 30% in each assessment component of each module - Achieved an overall average of 40% or more across all modules studied at this level.
-Have submitted work for all components of assessment - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 60 credit points at Level 7 - Achieved a minimum of 40% in each assessment component of each module - Achieved an overall average of 50% or more across all modules studied at this level.
-Have submitted work for all components of assessment - To be awarded a Post Graduate Certificate in Education with Distinction, a student should have achieved an average (mean) mark of at least 70% across all level 7 modules - To be awarded a Post Graduate Certificate in Education with Merit, a student should have achieved an average (mean) mark of 60-69% across all level 7 modules.
+C13.13.1 The Post-graduate Certificate of Education is awarded for the attainment of a minimum of 60 credit points at Level 7 and 60 credit points at Level 6.

+- C13.13.2 The institution awards these credit points where a student has achieved the following profile: - Achieved the overall learning outcomes for Level 6 by attaining or exceeding the following requirements: - Achieved a minimum of 40% or more in modules equivalent to 60 credit points at Level 6. - Achieved a minimum of 30% in each assessment component of each level 6 module. - Achieved an overall average of 40% or more across all modules studied at this level. - Achieved the overall learning outcomes for Level 7 by attaining or exceeding the following requirements: - Achieved a minimum of 50% or more in modules equivalent to 60 credit points at Level 7. - Achieved a minimum of 40% in each assessment component of each module. - Achieved an overall average of 50% or more across all modules studied at this level.